zhanxw/rvtests/README.md

 **Explanation of outputs**

 - N_INFORMATIVE: Number of samples that are analyzed for association.
 - AF: allele frequency.
 For related individuals, we use BLUE estimator.
-For case-control study, we list overall frequency (adjusted by relatedness if possible), case frequency and control frequency separated by colon.
+For case-control study, we list overall frequency (adjusted by relatedness if possible), case frequency and control frequency separated by a colon.
 - INFORMATIVE_ALT_AC: The number of alternative alleles in the analyzed samples.
+- CALL_RATE: The fraction of non-missing alleles.
+For case-control study, we calculate call rate for all samples, case samples and control samples separated by a colon.
 - HWE_PVALUE: Hardy-Weinberg equilibrium.
 For related individuals, this statistic can be inflated.
-For case-control study, we calculate HWE pvalues for all samples, case samples and controls samples separated by colon.
+For case-control study, we calculate HWE pvalues for all samples, case samples and controls samples separated by a colon.
+- N_REF/N_HET/N_ALT: Number of samples carrying homozygous reference/heterozygous/homozygous alternative alleles.
+For case-control study, we calculate these three statistics for all samples, case samples and controls samples separated by a colon.
 - U_STAT, SQRT_V_STAT: U and V statistics are score statistics and their covariance matrix.
 Details can be found in [Dajiang Liu (2014) Nature Genetics](http://www.nature.com/ng/journal/v46/n2/abs/ng.2852.html).
 - ALT_EFFSIZE: for continuous outcome, this is the estimated effect size; for binary outcome, this is the estimated log odds-ratio.
 We apply a new correction method when binary trait associations for related individuals are analyzed in standard linear mixed models.
 The log odds ratio is approximately correct for related individual analysis as well.